solislemuslab/mycovirus-ml/readme.md

-# Read fatsa file into a python dataframe
+# Progress:
-- documented attempts in jupyter notebook
+- documented attempts at parsing fasta file into dataframe in a jupyter notebook
+- (2/2): did some data exploration of the fasta files